 My boyfriend and I are almost on our first year together.
 It only sucks that he’s unable to fly back home due to work.
 It’s been two months and counting since I’ve been in his arms, and I do greatly miss being wrapped around him in my sleep.

 Thinking about it, we spend most of our time apart.
 I am living and working in UAE, while he spends most of his time traveling for business abroad in countries where he’s assigned to.
 We’re never in the same time zones but even so, our relationship still feels like the most intimate I’ve had in my life.

-He inspired me to write this piece today, in celebration of how we survive a seemingly long-distance relationship.
+He inspired me to write this piece today, in celebration of how we survive a long-distance relationship.
 Here’s a couple of things that worked for us:

 Secondly, we almost never fight.
 I’ve said it before, but we don’t really have anything to fight about, quite literally.
 And even if we have a spat out of the blue, we do make up almost instantly.
-We don’t dwell on past problems either, which is something that I’ve learned to appreciate from my past relationships where used to keep tabs on each other.
+We don’t dwell on past problems either, which is something that I’ve learned to appreciate from my past relationships where we used to keep tabs on each other.
 With him, I focus more on my, his and our happiness than creating something to fight about.

 How about you?
 What are your relationship tips for doing long-distance arrangement?